 - Define the start and end of each partition by setting the values in the partition layer indices table.
 The partition layer indices should correspond to the quantum barrier layers in the MQW stack between each uncoupled quantum well structure.

-- If the quantum well structures (material and layer thickness) and electric potential are identical, select reuse bandstructures.
+- If the quantum well structures (material and layer thickness) and electric potential are identical, select reuse bandstructure.

-The single quantum well approximation is similar to partitioning the structure and selecting the reuse bandstructure option (see Partitioning the Layer Structure), however in that case the results are automatically combined for a specific combination of simulation parameters.
+The single quantum well approximation is similar to partitioning the structure and selecting the reuse bandstructure option (see Partitioning the Layer Structure), however in that case the results are automatically combined for a specific combination of simulation parameters (carrier density, electric field, temperature).
 In the single quantum well case, the results are known for the individual quantum wells, so they can be freely recombined for different configurations.

-If this option is used, the average charge density at the input to the gain simulation should be scaled accordingly to represent the same local charge density as in the full MQW structure.
-Similarly, the final single quantum well gain and spontaneous emission results should be scaled onto the full MQW structure.
+If the single QW method is used, the average charge density at the input to the gain simulation should be scaled accordingly to represent the same local charge density as in the full MQW structure.
+Similarly, the final single quantum well gain/absorption, spontaneous emission, and complex index results should be scaled onto the full MQW structure.
+For examples of this, please check one of our laser examples that combine MODE/MQW/INTERCONNECT(TWLM) solvers.

 Next: Adding Strain to the MQW Layers